-The reason Walt Disney World cancelled the Dining Plan in the first place is reduced restaurant capacity.
-Disney is currently filling table service restaurants to roughly half-capacity, and that’s the venues that are even open.
+The original reason Walt Disney World cancelled the Dining Plan was reduced restaurant capacity.
+The first six-plus months after Walt Disney World reopened, dining was operating at less than 25% capacity due to a mix of physical distancing and so many venues being closed.
 Between the parks and resorts, just over half of all dining options are open.

 While guests have to eat regardless, the Disney Dining Plan is conducive to a certain type of eating habits, and causes many guests to dine more frequently than they would if left to their own devices.
-Without the Disney Dining Plan, more guests would dine off-site, do grocery delivery, or opt for higher capacity counter service restaurants as opposed to table service restaurants.
+Without the DDP, more guests would dine off-site, do grocery delivery, or opt for higher capacity counter service restaurants as opposed to table service restaurants.

 It’s worth pointing out here that restaurants aren’t closed for lack of demand.
-In fact, it’s as difficult as ever to score Advance Dining Reservations for popular restaurants on many dates, even outside of peak season.
+In fact, it’s more difficult than ever to score Advance Dining Reservations for popular restaurants on many dates, even outside of peak season.
 Between ADRs and Walk-Up Waitlist for day-of availability, the majority of in-service tables are filled at most Walt Disney World restaurants daily.

-What this suggests to us is that many restaurants remain closed because it’s simply not profitable to operate them at reduced capacity.
+What’s ironic is that the reason for the lack of restaurant capacity has changed over time.
+Initially, Walt Disney World held back on opening more venues because it simply was not profitable to operate them at reduced capacity.
 This might sound outlandish given the markup on Walt Disney World menu prices, but restaurants operate on razor thin margins.
-That’s particularly true for the numerous third party operators at Walt Disney World, which pay rent on par with or above major metro markets.

 Planning a Walt Disney World trip?
 Learn about hotels on our Walt Disney World Hotels Reviews page.
 For where to eat, read our Walt Disney World Restaurant Reviews.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money on Walt Disney World Tickets post.
 Our What to Pack for Disney Trips post takes a unique look at clever items to take.
 For what to do and when to do it, our Walt Disney World Ride Guides will help.
 For comprehensive advice, the best place to start is our Walt Disney World Trip Planning Guide for everything you need to know!

 When do you expect the Disney Dining Plan to return?
 Do you agree or disagree that it’ll likely come back sooner rather than later?
-Think Walt Disney World regrets temporarily suspending the DDP?
+Think Walt Disney World will bring back the DDP and many more restaurants once College Program participants are trained in late September 2021?
+Or, do you think Disney will be more slow and conservative, waiting until 2022 to bring back the DDP during the off-season?
 Would the Disney Dining Plan’s reinstatement make you more likely to book a trip?
 Any questions we can help you answer?
 Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!